CocoaPods/CocoaPods/README.md

 You’ll need MacRuby.
 CocoaPods itself installs through RubyGems, the Ruby package manager:

+**_NOTE: There actually is no MacRuby homebrew formula yet, but it's being worked on as we speak, well, you reading this._**

     $ brew install macruby
     $ macgem install cocoapods
     $ pod setup